 MAG was founded in the spirit of cooperation.
 MAG members believe that by uniting, they can solve common problems, take an active role in long-range regional issues and address concerns that affect all of the communities.

-MAG is the designated metropolitan planning organization (MPO) for transportation planning in the Maricopa County region.
-MAG has also been designated by the Governor to serve as the principal planning agency for the region in a number of other areas, including air quality, water quality and solid waste management.
+MAG is the regional air quality planning agency and metropolitan planning organization for transportation for all jurisdictions in Maricopa County, including the Phoenix urbanized area and the contiguous urbanized area in Pinal County, including the Town of Florence and City of Maricopa.
+MAG has also been designated by the Governor to serve as the principal planning agency for the region in a number of other areas, including water quality and solid waste management.
 In addition, through an Executive Order from the Governor, MAG develops population estimates and projections for the region.

 2014 Heat Relief Maps